Banning the Addition of Triglycerides in Food

 Enough is enough.
 We had been kept in the dark about the true dangers of triglycerides for long enough.
 We have to stand up for our own health and safety, and say no to the utilization of triglyceride.
 We CANNOT allow wealthy food corporations to profit at the expense of our own body.

-Jiawen Deng needs your help with “World Health Organization: Banning the Addition of Triglycerides in Food”.
-Join Jiawen and 41 supporters today.
+Phreaddie Deng needs your help with “World Health Organization: Banning the Addition of Triglycerides in Food”.
+Join Phreaddie and 44 supporters today.